d-madiou/zero-club-aiu/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## The navigation bar
+It has been completed with responisveness
+## The footer
+The footer has been build and all content and colors are from the figma design
+## The Landing page
+It is in progress but most of the compoenent has been created already